 Payments can be made via money order, check, credit card (VISA, MasterCard, and Discover), debit card or cash.
 All cash payments must be made at the Business Office cashier window.
 Credit and Debit card payments can be accepted at the Business office or over the telephone.
 To make payment over the telephone, call (205) 366-8873.
 To make payments online, go to www.stillman.edu.

 Check payments should be made payable to Stillman College and mailed to: Stillman College

 Business Office 3601 Stillman Blvd.
-Tuscaloosa, AL 35401-2618 mail must be accompanied by the complete name, student ID, and address of the student for whom the payment is intended.
+Tuscaloosa, AL 35401-2618

 (Do not send cash in the mail)